Humanized/yii2-maintenance/README.md

 # Yii2 Maintenance - README

-A database driven maintenance module for Yii2 projects
+A module for providing maintenance mode redirection for Yii2 web applications

 ## Installation